-There are many other Korean learning apps out there but these ones we chose are reliable, easy to use, and give a good “bang for the buck” (offering many lessons before in-app purchase or being totally free!)
-These are all study apps meant to compliment Korean languages studies in the classroom and everyday setting.
+There are many other Korean learning apps out there but the ones we chose are reliable, easy to use, and give a good “bang for the buck” (offering many lessons before in-app purchase or being totally free!)
+These are all study apps meant to complement Korean language studies in the classroom and everyday setting.

-In any case, there are more Korean learning apps and Hangul-based offerings in the mobile world now than ever before, and many of them require minimal time commitment for each use.
+In any case, there are more Korean learning apps and Hangul-based offerings in the mobile world now than ever before, and many of them require a minimal time commitment for each use.
 If you’ve been making excuses not to learn Korean, now is the perfect time to download and start learning.